grapeot/ZWOIPCam/README.md

 2. Use `python3 -m pip install -r requirements.txt` to install dependencies, which only contain a python binding to ZWO SDK for now.
 3. Use `python3 main.py` to launch the monitor.
 4. Use `http://<HOSTNAME>:8000/stream.mjpg` for the video stream, and `http://<HOSTNAME>:8000/latest_full.jpg` for the latest captured image.
+5. This script can also be registered as a service, which automatically starts on system boot.
+We provide `camera.service` as a reference.
+In order to set it up, one could 1) change the `WorkingDirectory` in the `camera.service` file, and 2) run `enable_service.sh` with root privilege.

 ## 使用ZWO天文相机作为IP相机